BooneAndrewsLab/CycleNET/README.md

   -i INPUT_FILE             File that contains the labeled cells.
 Required columns should be in the order of: Image Path, Center_X, Center_Y, Label.
 Use exported data from the single cell labeling tool (step 3).
-  -t TRAIN_FILE             Output path for the training set (please use absolute path and include the filename) -v TEST_FILE              Output path for the test set (please use absolute path and include the filename) -p INDEX_IMAGE_PATH       Index position of the target image path in the *_labeled_coords.npy output file.
-The default is set to 0.
-  -x INDEX_X                Index position of the center X-coordinate of the cell in the segmentation *_labeled_coords.npy output file.
+  -t TRAIN_FILE             Output path for the training set (please use absolute path and include the filename) -v TEST_FILE              Output path for the test set (please use absolute path and include the filename) -x INDEX_X                Index position of the center X-coordinate of the cell in the segmentation *_labeled_coords.npy output file.
 The default is set to 3.
   -y INDEX_Y                Index position of the center Y-coordinate of the cell in the segmentation *_labeled_coords.npy output file.
 The default is set to 4.
   -c LABELS_CELLCYCLE       Use this flag if the labels are cell cycle phases.
 Default is False.